FilipDominec/rp2daq/README.md

 A: No, although basic support e.g. for less common interfaces GPIB could be added in the future.

-Interfacing to instruments is outside of Rp2daq's scope, but [over 40 other projects](https://github.com/python-data-acquisition/meta/issues/14) provide Python interfaces for instrumentation and they can be imported into your scripts independently.
-While RP2DAQ does not aim to provide such interfaces, capabilities of RP2 could substitute some commercial instruments in less demanding use cases.
+Digital interfacing with lab instrumentation is outside of Rp2daq's scope, but [over 40 other projects](https://github.com/python-data-acquisition/meta/issues/14) provide Python interfaces for instrumentation and they can be imported into your scripts independently.
+While Rp2daq does not aim to provide such interfaces, capabilities of RP2 could substitute some commercial instruments in less demanding use cases.
 </details>

 <details>
   <summary><ins>Q: Why are no displays or user interaction devices supported?</ins></summary>

 A: The Python script has a much better display and user interaction interface - that is, your computer.
-RP2DAQ only takes care for the hardware interaction that computer cannot do.
+Rp2daq only takes care for the hardware interaction that computer cannot do.
 </details>